Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.6.2.
 Estimating Supply Held in Exchanges

-The **Demand held in the exchanges** is determined by the relationship between Effective Total Supply (as described in previous section) and CryptoCommodity's users demand.
-Both, the Total Supply and the CryptoCommodity's users demand are sensitive to the project evolution and perception of progress by the community, vesting periods, CryptoCommodity utility and other aspects, meaning there will be a price profile.
+The **Supply Held in the Exchanges** is determined by the relationship between Effective Total Supply (as described in previous section) and CryptoCommodity's users demand.
+Both, the Total Supply and the CryptoCommodity's users demand, are sensitive to the project evolution and perception of progress by the community, by the Supply allocation's vesting periods, by the CryptoCommodity utility and other aspects, meaning the Supply in the Exchanges will variate during the CryptoCommodity' lifecycle.

 The Users Demand must be broken down by the different utilities that the token provides to its users, including: